-This vegan zucchini bread is a moist and tender loaf that uses simple ingredients and is made in just one bowl!
-No dairy, no banana, and no eggs needed, there is a gluten free option included!
+This vegan zucchini bread is a moist and tender loaf that uses simple ingredients!
+Made in just one bowl, it’s a delicious quick bread recipe.

-- Baking powder.
+- Baking powder and baking soda.
 Gives the bread some rise and fluffiness.

-- Sugar or substitute.
+- Sugar.
 White sugar, brown sugar, or a sugar-free substitute all work.
 I’ve also tried this with coconut palm sugar and really enjoyed the flavor.

 - Cinnamon.
 Gives the bread a delicious flavor, and pairs beautifully with the zucchini.